Brazil's Rousseff targets internet companies after NSA spying

-SAO PAULO Angered by reports that the U.S. government spied on her and other Brazilians, President Dilma Rousseff is pushing new legislation that would seek to force Google, Facebook and other internet companies to store locally gathered data inside Brazil.
+SAO PAULO, Sept 12 Angered by reports that the U.S. government spied on her and other Brazilians, President Dilma Rousseff is pushing new legislation that would seek to force Google, Facebook and other internet companies to store locally gathered data inside Brazil.

 Internet companies operating in Brazil are currently free to put data centers wherever they like.
 Facebook Inc, for example, stores its global data in the United States and a new complex in Sweden.